brianyamasaki/react-hunt-the-wumpus/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+Instructions on how to build this are listed at the end.

 This is a work in progress with missing features and bugs, some listed at the bottom of this document.

 # Hunt The Wumpus game